 Burr & Forman's Financial Services Litigation group is nationally known for its knowledge and expertise in mortgage litigation.
-Burr & Forman's consumer finance attorneys have substantial experience representing mortgage originators, correspondent lenders, mortgage servicers and investors in disputes with borrowers brought under both state and federal laws.
-This includes origination claims brought under the federal Truth-in-Lending Act ('TILA"), Real Estate Settlement Procedures Act ("RESPA"), Home Owners Equity Protection Act ("HOEPA"), Equal Credit Opportunity Act ("ECOA"), as well as other federal statutes.
+Burr's consumer finance attorneys have substantial experience representing mortgage originators, correspondent lenders, mortgage servicers, and investors in disputes with borrowers brought under both state and federal laws.
+This includes origination claims brought under TILA, Real Estate Settlement Procedures Act ("RESPA"), Home Owners Equity Protection Act ("HOEPA"), Equal Credit Opportunity Act ("ECOA"), as well as other federal statutes.
 Our extensive litigation experience ranges from defending class actions and mass actions down to single plaintiff cases dealing with both origination and servicing disputes.

-Burr & Forman attorneys have consistently been featured on the national speaking circuit with presentations on recent developments in mortgage litigation.
+Burr's attorneys have consistently been featured on the national speaking circuit with presentations on recent developments in mortgage litigation.
 This has included cutting-edge talks on litigation surrounding the Home Affordable Mortgage Program ("HAMP"), mortgage repurchase demands, TILA amendments, and many other relevant topics.
-With the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as the creation of the Consumer Financial Protection Bureau ('CFPB"), Burr & Forman attorneys have authored numerous articles on the effect recent statutory and regulatory changes will have on the mortgage industry.
+With the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as the creation of the Consumer Financial Protection Bureau ('CFPB"), Burr attorneys have authored numerous articles on the effect recent statutory and regulatory changes will have on the mortgage industry.

 Representation of Collection Professionals and Debt Buyers